APNIC-Labs/draft-kskroll-sentinel/README.md

-Huston, et al.         Expires September 27, 2018               [Page 8]
+Huston, et al.           Expires October 5, 2018                [Page 8]

-Internet-Draft         DNSSEC Trusted Key Sentinel            March 2018
+Internet-Draft         DNSSEC Trusted Key Sentinel            April 2018

       zone can be authenticated by a DNSSEC-validating resolver.
 Any